ldweeks/jesusatiu/_pages/about.md

 title: "About"
 ---

-*Trinity Reformed Fellowship is a ministry of [Trinity Reformed Church](https://trinityreformed.org), a Reformed Protestant church located on the west side of Bloomington, Indiana.
+*Trinity Reformed Fellowship exists to reach students on the campus of Indiana University with the love of Jesus.
+We are a ministry of [Trinity Reformed Church](https://trinityreformed.org), a Reformed Protestant church located on the west side of Bloomington, Indiana.
 We have lively worship on Sunday mornings and regular lunches for students after church.
-We love the Bible, and we aim to love like Jesus.
 Please [get in touch](https://trinityreformed.churchcenter.com/people/forms/284770) if you'd like a ride!*

 *The best way to get to know us is to join us for worship on a Sunday morning or for a college group Bible study on Wednesdays during the school year at 7pm at the IMU.
 We hope you will!
-But what you'll find below are answers to some basic questions about who we are and what we believe.*
+Below are answers to some basic questions about who we are and what we believe.*

-*[Click here](/welcome) for a more thorough introduction to this website.*

 -----------------